SimonMaracine/ntp-version-tracker/README.md

 ---

-For parsing command line arguments, the C function `optarg` is used.
+For parsing command line arguments, the C function `getopt` is used.
 Four commands are implemented:

 * `-d` for capturing packets on a network interface;
 * `-f` for reading save files (previous captures);